jsndyks/dump/vignettes/vignetteResponses.md

 Something that shows success or something that raises a concern.

+It could be something that surprises you, is informative, something that you feel we can act on, or something that is beyond us.

 But please pick something, and explain why - with some kind of reaction - if you would.

 Just give me the section **give**, **discuss**, **open** and the number and the reason / reaction.